-Viewing all Adapters in the System (listhba)
+Viewing All Adapters in the System (listhba)

 This command lists all installed adapters in the system.
-Information includes the adapter number (base 1), the Institute of Electrical and Electronic Engineers (IEEE) address assigned by the manufacturer, the functional firmware, the adapter type, and possible mailbox errors.
+Information includes the adapter number (base 1), the IEEE address assigned by the manufacturer, the functional firmware, the adapter type, and possible mailbox errors.